mohamedsaeed138/mohamedsaeed138/README.md

 <pre>
-💻 I 'm a self taught Backend Engineer and a Desktop Apps Developer 📚 I 'm undergraduate in Computer Science from Suez University at Egypt 📝 I have a strong dedication in Backend Development
+💻 I 'm a self taught Backend Engineer and a Desktop Apps Developer 📚 I'm a Computer Science undergraduate at Suez University, Egypt 📝 I have a strong dedication in Backend Development
 🌱 Learning about ASP.NET Core, DataBases, APIs, Authentication and Security 🌟 Main languages: C#, Python